 - What is a “non-profit” organization?

-A non-profit organization, often called not-for-profit organization is an organization that is not conducted or maintained for profit.
+A non-profit organization (or not-for-profit organization), is an organization that is not conducted or maintained for profit.
 The net earnings are devoted exclusively to charitable, educational, or recreational purposes for civic welfare.

 - What are your sources of funding?

 Capture the Dream, Inc. depends on individual contributors to make dreams reality.
 We receive more than half of our support from any combination of gifts, grants, contributions, and gross receipts from permitted sources.

 - Can I still participate in the events that Capture the Dream, Inc. offers if I am not an underserved individual?

 Although our organization focuses on providing resources to those who are less fortunate, Capture the Dream, Inc. will not turn anyone away from participating in events based on financial status.
 If you would like to participate in any of our events and don’t fall under the description of an “underserved individual”, we highly recommend that you consider participating as a volunteer to learn more about our organization and gain insightful experiences.

 - Are participants required to sign waivers of liability before participating in events?

 For the safety of our staff, participants, and volunteers, we require all participants to sign a standard waiver of liability.
 Minors are required to have a parent or legal guardian sign on their behalf.

 - How will the value of non-cash gifts be determined?

 Non-cash gifts (books, toys, etc.) will be issued a receipt for the fair-market value.
 The fair-market value is the price that the item would sell for on the open market, or the estimated cash value of the item.